font size

 Finally, our organization has strategic contacts with biotechnology pharmaceutical companies and is approaching the translation process of the scientific results achieved up to now into a commercial drug.

-• University of Pennsylvania – Dr. Samuel G. Jacobson, Dr. Arthur V. Cideciyan.
+• University of Pennsylvania – Dr. Samuel G. Jacobson, Dr. Arthur V. Cideciyan, Dr. Tomas Aleman.

 • University of Florida – Dr. William W. Hauswirth, Dr. Jijing Pang.